CiscoZeus/zeus-iot/README.md

 4. Run `Rpi-Temperature-Lux-zeus.py`

+### Description

-The sample program, `Rpi-Temperature-Lux-zeus.py`, reads the ADC which is connected to Temperature & Luminosity sensor and converts it to actual values(as per the conversion formula).
+The sample program, `Rpi-Temperature-Lux-zeus.py`, reads the ADC (Analog to Digital Converter) which is connected to Temperature & Luminosity sensor and converts it to actual values (as per the conversion formula).

-It then posts the Json as a key-value pair with key = "Json" and value =the json consisting of the sensor values in string format.
+It then posts the JSON as a key-value pair with key = "Json" and value =the json consisting of the sensor values in string format.
 This is posted over localhost(Raspberry Pi) & 8888 port i.e. "http://127.0.0.1:8888" tagged with syslog.*.
 Hence, the data will be taken into the Logs pipeline of Zeus.

 The code is trying to replicate the following cURL command